dwzq-com-cn/DongwuLLM/README_en.md

-# DongwuLLM: A Codabase for Pre-training, Compressing, Extending, and Distilling Your LLMs with the Megatron Framework
+# DongwuLLM: A Codabase for Pre-training, Compressing, Extending, and Distilling Your LLMs with Megatron Framework

 [[中文版](README.md)] [[English](README_en.md)]